Ptosis Surgery Cost and Procedure Guide

 Ptosis correction surgery can give many long-lasting benefits.
-However, there are certain issues that it will not resolve.
+However, there are specific issues that it will not resolve.
 It is important that patients discuss their symptoms in detail with the surgeon.
-In some cases, they may recommend alternative treatments that are more suitable for your needs.
+In some cases, they may recommend alternative treatments that are more suitable for the patient’s needs.
 In summary, ptosis surgery will not correct:

-Ptosis can limit the area that the eyes can see (visual fields) or the amount of light that is let into the eye if part of your eye is covered by the eyelid.
-This means that patients may not be able to see the upper part of the peripheral vision or their vision may be dimmer.
+Ptosis can limit the area that the eyes can see (visual fields) or the amount of light that is let into the eye if the eyelid covers part of the patient’s eye.
+This means that patients may not be able to see the upper part of the peripheral vision, or their vision may be dimmer.
 However, ptosis is unlikely to make vision blurry or hard to focus.
 Instead, patients may need to have glasses or surgery to correct a problem with the eye itself.
 Once this is corrected, it may resolve issues such as headaches caused by eye strain.